The cybersecurity threat landscape

 Several companies, often referred to as "cyber-mercenaries" or "private-sector offensive actors" (PSOAs), specialize in developing and selling advanced spyware to governments, law enforcement, and private entities.
 Many operate in legal gray areas, facing criticism for enabling surveillance abuses.

-Notable firms include NSO Group (Israel), Paragon (Israel), Candiru (Israel), Circles (Israel), Intellexa (Greece/Cyprus), Cytrox (North Macedonia, part of Intellexa), FinFisher (Gamma Group, UK/Germany), Wintego (Spain), RCS Labs (Italy, now part of Cy4Gate), BellTroX (India), Zerodium (France/US), and DarkMatter (UAE).
+Notable firms include NSO Group (Israel), Paragon (Israel), Candiru (Israel), Circles (Israel), Intellexa (Greece/Cyprus), Cytrox (North Macedonia, part of Intellexa), FinFisher (Gamma Group, UK/Germany), Wintego (Spain), RCS Labs (Italy, now part of Cy4Gate), BellTroX (India), and Zerodium (France/US).

 NSO Group’s Legal Survival Tactics & Rebranding Efforts